armory/docs/content/en/docs/spinnaker/using-dinghy.md

 The dinghyfile inherits its pipeline from a _module_ named `simple.pipeline.module` that looks as shown below.
 Note that it also overrides the application name in the module to avoid conflict.

-> It is worth noting in the below example, where we are substituting a string variable, the call to {% raw %}{{ var ... }}{% endraw %} is also surrounded by quotes, unlike when substituting non-string variables (ie, int, array, json...)
+> It is worth noting in the below example, where we are substituting a string variable, the call to `{{ var ... }}` is also surrounded by quotes, unlike when substituting non-string variables (ie, int, array, json...)

 ```json
 {